January 14 update 4.30 pm:

 We take Visa, Mastercard and AMEX.

-In the orchard there is a shelter, and picnic tables, and chairs on a first come, first seated basis.
-Usually everyone can find somewhere to sit.
+In the orchard there is a shelter, and some chairs for seniors and tired mothers on a first come, first seated basis.
+We are not able to provide lots of chairs and picnic areas this year, because of COVID safety restrictions.

 Toilets: It’s the countryside, not glamorous or fancy, but we do have 2 basic flush toilets in the orchard.